boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    *  Providers may want to enable differentiated failure detect and repair features for a subset of network slices.
-For example, a given network slice may require fast detect and repair mechanisms, while others may not be engineered with such means.
+For example, a given Network Slice may require fast detect and repair mechanisms, while others may not be engineered with such means.
 The provider can use techniques such as {{?RFC5286}}, {{?RFC5714}}, or {{?RFC8355}}.

-   *  Providers may deploy means to dynamically discover the set of network slices that are enabled within its network.
+   *  Providers may deploy means to dynamically discover the set of Network Slices that are enabled within its network.
 Such dynamic discovery capability facilitates the detection of any mismatch between the view maintained by the control/management plane and the actual network configuration.
 When mismatches are detected, corrective actions must be undertaken accordingly.
-For example, a provider may rely upon L3NM {{?RFC9182}} or L2NM {{?RFC9291}} to maintain the full set of L3VPN/L2VPNs that are used to deliver network slice services.
+For example, a provider may rely upon L3NM {{?RFC9182}} or L2NM {{?RFC9291}} to maintain the full set of L3VPN/L2VPNs that are used to deliver Network Slice Services.
-      The correlation between an LxVPN instance and a network slice service is maintained using "parent-service-id" attribute ({{Section 7.3 of ?RFC9182}}.
+      The correlation between an LxVPN instance and a Network Slice Service is maintained using "parent-service-id" attribute ({{Section 7.3 of ?RFC9182}}.

    *  Means to report a set of network performance metrics to assess